-Raleigh DWI Attorney
+Raleigh DWI Lawyer

 Committed to Defending Your Rights in Wake County

 Driving While Impaired, also known as a DWI, is a serious crime with severe punishments awaiting those convicted.
 While first-time DWIs are usually classified as a misdemeanor, repeat offenders are frequently charged with a felony.
 North Carolina has a 7-year look-back period, meaning that the DWI will stay on your record for seven years and if you commit another drunk driving offense within the seven years, you can receive severe fines and more jail time.
-This is why you need a Raleigh DWI lawyer.
+This is why you need the help of a Raleigh DWI lawyer.

 Just a few of the potential consequences of a DWI conviction in North Carolina include: